DataONEorg/Operations_Documentation/source/CN/searchui.md

 - `search-stage.test.dataone.org`
 - `search-stage-2.test.dataone.org`

-When upgrading the SearchUI software for each environment, it will be installed in the appropriate `DocumentRoot` configured for the virtual host
+When upgrading the SearchUI software for each environment, it will be installed in the appropriate `DocumentRoot` configured for the virtual host.

 ## Upgrade steps

 1. Download the latest version of MetacatUI from https://github.com/NCEAS/metacatui/releases

     ```bash
      wget https://github.com/NCEAS/metacatui/archive/METACATUI_1_14_14.zip
      ```